gongminmin/ImpulseDrive/Doc/CapacitorBankSubsystem.md

 **CAUSION**: The capacitors need a while to finish discharging by bleeders.
 Don't touch the leads during or after operating.

+Also, a mini quick bleeder is designed for mini capacitor bank.

 ## Voltage Sensing

 The last module is a voltage sensing circuit.
 It takes the low voltage signals from capacitor bank's linear divider, amplifies them to high enough currents to drive vactrols.
 Then the isolated signals are passed to control subsystem.
 The voltage sensing circuit has its own power source.

 ![Voltage Sensing Circuit](Img/VoltageSensingCircuit.png)

+Either full capacitor bank or mini capacitor bank has a voltage divider to get 0V, 3V, and 9V signals out.
+So, the same voltage sensing module is compatible to both of them.

 ## Calculations